Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Distributed Derivative Feedback Algorithm

-{ Before proceeding to the next step, let us note that the diffusive couplings of the new outputs of passivated subsystems bring in algebraic loops \cite[Section 8.3]{astrom2010feedback} into the overall closed-loop system.
+Before proceeding to next step, note that the diffusive couplings of the new outputs bring \textit{algebraic loops} \cite[Section 8.3]{astrom2010feedback} into the overall closed-loop system.
 Thus, we have to check whether the feedback interconnection is well-posed.